Book an appointment

 • For Clients wanting birth control:

-• IUD pre-screen appointments require pelvic exam unless you’ve recently been pre-screened elsewhere.
+• IUD pre-screen appointments typically require pelvic exam unless you’ve recently been pre-screened elsewhere.

 • For Clients who want/require an exam or testing